 After college and going out into the real world, I have met so many different people from all walks of life.
 Through conversations and various social gatherings, it always amazes me to see where they come from, and how they differ from myself.
-One thing that has absolutely shocked me through this interactions was learning that so many people have never used Microsoft Excel before!
+One thing that has absolutely shocked me through these interactions was learning that so many people have never used Microsoft Excel before!

 The reason I first started incorporating Excel into my daily life was to track my savings accounts.
 Not only can I easily list and store my monthly savings account balance, but I can graph it too using Excel’s easy-to-use graphing interface!
 I can see how fast my account is growing, and it visually helps to ensure not only that my balance is growing, but that it is not slowing down and ideally speeding up!
 Eventually I began tracking my monthly interest from said account as well.
-Graphing how much free money my bank gave me via interest over time was such a huge motivator, seeing how my monthly interest began at only a few dollars, but has steadily risen up to over $30 a month!
+Graphing how much free money my bank gave me via interest over time was such a huge motivator, seeing how my monthly interest began at only a few dollars, but has steadily risen to over $30 a month!
 It only made me want to maintain and continue to build up my savings account to see my savings and monthly interest grow even more!

 I also use Excel simply to store critical information.
 And that does not mean passwords only either.
 I store anything that is important info and knowledge that I will need to refer to in the future.
 Things like key dates – for example I write down the month that I need to renew my car registration, which is something that I almost always forgot before storing the information down.
 I also store when my company’s open enrollment period begins and end, another key date I always had forgotten.
 Because all this information is on a single Excel spreadsheet that I constantly open, it is a natural way to remind myself of key dates well before they arrive.

 Another big thing that Excel is for is statistical analysis and general high-mathematics applications.
-While not a technical person myself, I can attest through my husband that using Excel greatly simplifies your work if you are an engineer, a banker or anyone that uses numbers on a daily basis.
+While not a technical person myself, I can attest through my husband that using Excel greatly simplifies your work if you are an engineer, a banker or anyone that uses numbers daily.
 It can calculate key values and formulas for you easily and succinctly, and provide higher-level statistical analysis if necessary, not to mention the graphing capabilities I mentioned earlier.
-And if you are a big fan of daily fantasy sports (DFS) like my brother was for a few years, Excel is a great way to start working with numbers and coming up with optimal lineups.
+And if you are a big fan of daily fantasy football (DFS) like my brother was for a few years, Excel is a great way to start working with numbers and coming up with optimal lineups.
 The “Sort” and “Filter” tools are especially useful for this!

-Hopefully my words were insightful, and has encouraged some of you to try using Excel in your daily life.
+No matter your background, you can always find ways to use Excel to manage, if not outright enhance your life.
+Hopefully my words were insightful and has encouraged some of you to try using Excel in your daily life.
 It has genuinely changed my life for the better and I know it can have the same effect on you guys as well.
 In any case, thanks for reading, and have a nice day guys!